howerj/subleq/ioccc/remarks.md

 	./prog 16 data.dec

-The second argument may be between 8 and 32 inclusive, but you'll only get a useful system when it is 16 (a error message is printed out if it is not 16).
+The second argument may be between 8 and 32 inclusive, but you'll only get a useful system when it is 16 (an error message is printed out if it is not 16).

 Once it is running, type "words".